devkmsg/Resume/resume.md

   * Manage all company AWS services spread across multiple regions including EC2, S3, SES, SQS, RDS, Route53, and CloudFront
   * Deploy and monitor logging infrastructure in CI, QA, and Production that includes Logstash and ElasticSearch
   * Develop and maintain Chef cookbooks for all supported applications as needed
-  * Developed and maintain ruby gem that wraps the FirePub API
+  * Developed and maintain a Ruby gem that wraps the FirePub API
   * Developed and maintain a self-service tool using the AWS SDK that would allow a game studio to spin up an EC2 instance, deploy their game server, and perform testing
-  * Developed a provisioning system that integrates with the AWS and FirePub APIs that scales the instance count based on custom metrics found in one of the FirePub's api's
+  * Developed a provisioning system that integrates with the AWS and FirePub APIs that scales the instance count based on custom metrics found in one of the FirePub's APIs
-  * Develop sophisticated scripts for automation, monitoring and testing that meet FirePub and client need
+  * Develop sophisticated scripts for automation, monitoring and testing that meet FirePub's and/or client need
   * Push regular updates of the SaaS platform to Production
   * Assist in developing a zero downtime deployment plan for the SaaS platform
   * Provide recommendations on technical decision making that aligns with industry best practices
   * Mentor team members on various technical issues including new-hire training
   * Performed QA and Staging deployment training for members of Dev and QA
-  * Manage tasks and projects using scrum
+  * Manage tasks and projects using Scrum

 ### Constant Contact, Inc., Waltham, MA
 *Leader in email marketing, social media marketing, event marketing, local deals, digital storefronts, and online surveys*